-The individual frames for the panoramas were shot on a full-frame Nikon Z7 camera with a Zeiss 50 mm f1.4 lens with the aperture set at f11.
+The individual frames for the panoramas were shot on a full-frame Nikon Z7 camera using a focal length of 50mm.
 A calibrated tripod head was used alongside established techniques for making multi-row panoramas.
 The high-resolution frames were merged in Photoshop and then adjusted as close to traditional darkroom techniques as possible.
-The colour images were shot on a Fuji X-T3 camera.
-All images were printed by Alexandra Drawbridge at Solaris in St. Leonards using Hahnemuhle Museum Etching paper and then framed by Patrick Jones at Project 78.

-The work in this exhibition was started in the winter of 2019/20 and all the post production completed during the height of the Coronavirus pandemic of 2020.
-They were printed and framed once restrictions were lifted.
+The work in this exhibition was started in the winter of 2019/20 and all the post-production completed during the height of the Coronavirus pandemic of 2020 and added to in the spring of 2021.